Kentucky coal miner celebrated as viral ‘father of the year’

 PIKEVILLE, Ky.
-(WDKY) — University of Kentucky men’s basketball held its annual Blue-White Game on Saturday to raise funds for flood-ravaged eastern Kentucky but one man really claimed the night.
+(WDKY) — University of Kentucky (UK) men’s basketball held its annual Blue-White Game on Saturday to raise funds for flood-ravaged eastern Kentucky, but one man really claimed the night.

 UK coach John Calipari posted a photo on Twitter, which has since gone viral, celebrating the effort and dedication of a Kentucky father spotted in the crowd.